pablomelo-inf/serverless-todo-project/README.md

 * `done` (boolean) - true if an item was completed, false otherwise
 * `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item

-You might also store an id of a user who created a TODO item.

 # Functions

-To implement this project, you need to implement the following functions and configure them in the `serverless.yml` file:

-* `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.

 * `GetTodos` - should return all TODOs for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend